NickCondon/Fiji_MacroWorkshop/README.md

 * Arrays
 * Functions
 * Images and stacks
-* ROIs and the ROI Manager
-* Measurements and Results tables
 * Files and directories
 * Dialogs and user input
 * Debugging and useful built-in functions